yoo2001818/avcs/DESIGN.md

 - 1: Decrement on y

 x has conflict, but, y is still valid and can be merged without any problem.

+But what if these exist?:

+- Increment on both x, y
+- Decrement on both x, y
+- Set count on both x, y

+These act on both scope, so the conflict will occur in the same condition.

+Note that conflict should always occur when the action is not commutative - so mainly two action will exist.

+## Action ID
+The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.

+When merging, those IDs should be checked if it was seen before, and not merge them if we've encountered them before.

+This gets pretty dirty when 3 or more nodes are present - it'll be tedious to check.

+A naive method is to store every seen action IDs, and not run them if we've seen it before.

+Prehaps, it should be possible to not do that, if we only have to see 'merge points'.